sai-janardhan716/Learning_Java/README.md

 ---

 ## Goal
-The goal of this repository is to document my Java learning journey and create a structured resource that is helpful for both myself and anyone else learning Java.
+The goal of this repository is to document my Java learning journey and create a structured resource that is helpful for both myself and anyone else learning and revising Java.

 ## Contributions
 This is my personal learning repo, but if you’d like to suggest improvements, new examples, or corrections, feel free to open a Pull Request or Issue.